zengbing15/lumos_doc/docs/tutorials/account.md

 id: createaccount
 title: Create an Account for CKB Transactions
 ---
-This step generates a new account that can be used for developing and testing operations.
+This guide introduces how to generate a new account with enough CKB capacities that can be used for developing and testing operations.

-## Steps

-To import create a new account :
+The following two methods are described in this guide for creating a new account:

+- Create an account by using the ckb-cli tool.
+- Create an account by using the HD wallet manager: The HD wallet manager supports to generate extended private keys (`privateKey` and `chaincode`).
+The `privateKey` can be used to create accounts on chain.
+This method is used when the private key of the account is required during the development or testing process.

+## Create an Account by Using the HD Wallet Manager

-Step 1.
-Create an extended private key by using the HD wallet manager.
+### Step 1.
+Create an extended private key.

 ```
 > const { mnemonic, ExtendedPrivateKey } = require("@ckb-lumos/hd");